 With both the continued growth of mobile and the nascent world of wearable tech, there’s a wide world beyond the desktop.
+As can be seen by the sheer number of app development companies available today, people are spending more and more time on their mobile phones.
+They are conducting all major tasks through their handheld devices, which is a key insight for you as a marketer.
 What should your firm expect for the next year?
 Here are mobile app trends for 2014:

 1. More Messaging